 Veering south of Crater Rim Drive is Chain of Craters Road.
 This 3,700-foot drive eventually ends where a lava flow has literally overtaken the road.

 The Volcano House hotel overlooking Halemaumau Crater has been operating since it was a grass shack in 1846.
 Even Mark Twain once stayed here on his visit to Hawaii.
-The hotel is currently closed for renovation, but is slated to reopen under new management in the summer of 2012.
+The hotel has recently undergone renovations and is open under new management.

 Be prepared on your visit.
 Bring food and water since there are no facilities in the park.
 Dress appropriately with shoes, long pants, and a jacket.
 Bring binoculars and a flashlight at night.
 And don't forget your camera.

 For your safety, please stay on marked routes, heed all warning signs, and stay out of restricted areas.
 There is a danger of harmful volcanic gases and unstable land in these areas.

 Finally, allow plenty of time for your trip.
 To maximize your experience consider staying at the Volcano House, in the nearby Volcano Village, or Hilo, which is only 45 minutes away.
 The drive to and from Kona is about 3 hours each way.

 http://hvo.wr.usgs.gov/ - For daily Kilauea eruption updates, (808) 967-7328